adobe/react-spectrum/rfcs/2020-v3-telemetry.md

 This adds additional bytes to each component.
 It will mostly be eaten up by compression, but it will still add size.

-We can (and should) mitigate this extra weight by using environmental variables to skip and remove the extra weight of the telemetry code from components.
-For instance, we can do something like:
+We can (and should) mitigate this extra weight by using environmental variables to skip and remove the extra weight of the telemetry code from components:

 ```jsx
 function Component(props) {